I’ve been learning about Kubernetes recently, a computer program used by software engineers to make large, complex, websites available to customers.

 port: 80

-Most of the time, software development teams use the declarative approach with Kubernetes, because it makes collaboration easier.
+Usually, software development teams use the declarative approach with Kubernetes because it makes collaboration easier.
 But the imperative method can be useful from time to time too.